 Y‑12 Direct-Hire Construction craft worked on more than 125 projects and supported another 35 subcontracted projects important to the Y‑12 mission.

-Jim Haynes, B&W Y-12 senior vice president and deputy general manager for projects, displays the congratulatory plaque given to Y-12 Construction and the Knoxville Building and Construction Trades Council for accomplishing 1 million safe man-hours.
+About the photos: Jim Haynes, B&W Y-12 senior vice president and deputy general manager for projects, displays the congratulatory plaque given to Y-12 Construction and the Knoxville Building and Construction Trades Council for accomplishing 1 million safe man-hours.

 This week, a NNSA helicopter has been flying at a low-level altitude over portions of California's Bay Area.
 The helicopter crew has been taking measurements of naturally-occurring background radiation.
 The survey is expected to be completed on Saturday, Sept.
 1.

 The flyovers are a part of a joint research project between NNSA and the Department of Homeland Security’s Domestic Nuclear Detection Office.
 NNSA’s twin-engine Bell 412 helicopter is operated by the Remote Sensing Laboratory Aerial Measuring System in Las Vegas, Nev.

 Photo by Victor Negut, Lawrence Berkeley National Laboratory